reg4liz/arduino_led_tester/README.md

 ## TO-DO
 * Full code re-write, at this time this is just a proof of concept to get it working quickly.
-* Design schematic and PCB on KiCad with individual components instead of modules and upload it to the repo.
 * Update components list.